martinkoster/actionfx/afx-core/README.md

 ## Overview

 This module provides:
-- The central class [ActionFX](src/main/java/com/github/actionfx/core/ActionFX.java) for retrieving views and controllers (however, retrieving controllers and views via dependency injection and @Inject should be preferred).
+- The central class [ActionFX](src/main/java/com/github/actionfx/core/ActionFX.java) for retrieving views and controllers (however, retrieving controllers and views via dependency injection via fields annotated by @Inject should be preferred).
 An instance of the ActionFX class can be retrieved after successful setup via `ActionFX.getInstance()`
 - A bean container that supports dependency injections via @Inject and supports post construction method invocation via @PostConstruct.
 - Controller definitions via the [@AFXController](src/main/java/com/github/actionfx/core/annotation/AFXController.java) annotation, declaring FXML-based views.
 - Support for nested views: It is possible to embed further views into a view via the [@AFXNestedView](src/main/java/com/github/actionfx/core/annotation/AFXNestedView.java) annotation, either as part of the controller definition in [@AFXController](src/main/java/com/github/actionfx/core/annotation/AFXController.java) or by applying the [@AFXNestedView](src/main/java/com/github/actionfx/core/annotation/AFXNestedView.java) annotation on @FXML annotated view components.